punk-domains-2/docs/v2-migration.md

 Away from the very technical subjects and onto something we think you'll all love!
 Now **you can get paid for referring** Punk Domains to others!

-Each TLD will now have a referral system, which means that a certain percentage of a domain mint payment could go to a referrer (if TLD owner sets the referral fee above 0%).
+Each TLD now has a referral system, which means that a certain percentage of a domain mint payment could go to a referrer (if TLD owner sets the referral fee above 0%).

 The **default** referral fee is 10%, but the owner can set it to any number between 0% and 50%.
 The TLDs owned by Punk Domains will have the referral fee at 10% at the start.